isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

         <ol style="margin-top:0px; list-style-type: lower-roman;">
          <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">self-isolate at a place of residence/self-sourced (non-residential) accommodation until notification of negative COVID-19 PCR test result (within 48 hours);</li>
              <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">serve 7-day SHN at a place of residence/self-sourced (non-residential) accommodation and take a COVID-19 PCR test during the SHN period;</li>
-               <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">(iii.)	serve 14-day SHN at SHN Dedicated Facility (SDF) and take a COVID-19 PCR test during the SHN period, at their own cost.
+               <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">serve 14-day SHN at SHN Dedicated Facility (SDF) and take a COVID-19 PCR test during the SHN period, at their own cost.
 Travellers arriving from Fiji, Republic of Korea, Sri Lanka and Thailand are permitted to opt out of SDF <a href="https://go.gov.sg/scproptoutsdf">here</a>, subject to approval.</li>
          </ol>
-     <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">You may wish to find out more information about serving SHN here or serving SHN at dedicated facilities here.</p>
+     <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">You may wish to find out more information about serving SHN or serving SHN at dedicated facilities <a href="/health/shn">here</a>.</p>
        <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">Travellers tested positive for COVID-19 will be accorded medical treatment at their own expense.</p>
     </td>
   </tr>